Introduction

 Cloudflare Zero Trust Tunnel & Nginx

-• The server's real IP address remains hidden from attackers
+- The server’s real IP stays hidden behind Cloudflare

 Minecraft Server